Tim Burton has already shut down Beetlejuice 3 rumors (here's why)

 The plans for a Beetlejuice sequel date back as far as 1990.
 Burton even co-wrote a screenplay for Beetlejuice Goes Hawaiian in 1991, but he decided to scrap it in favor of his Batman sequel (which also starred Michael Keaton).
 Sequel plans got reshaped and kicked around during the 2010s, but Burton's fascination with the next generation is what ultimately brought him back.

 The passage of time is a double-edged sword, though.
 While it has allowed Burton to make the sequel he always wanted, it also solidifies his anti-third film stance.
-"Well, if [the same] time frame goes on, I’ll be about 100," the director quipped.
+"Well, if time frame goes on, I’ll be about 100," the director quipped.
 "So maybe, I doubt it."

 The fact that we got a sequel at all, this many years later, is more than enough.